chuv13/vinnymarquez/_posts/2013-07-25-ubuntu-edge-next-generation-mobile-technology.md

 layout: post
 permalink: /blog/2013/07/25/ubuntu-edge-next-generation-mobile-technology/
 category: blog
-#categories:
-#  - News
-#  - Technology
-tags:
-  - android
-  - mobile
-  - ubuntu
+tags: android mobile ubuntu
 format: video
 ---
 Have a chance to support the next generation in mobile technology!
-Ubuntu is crowd sourcing their newly designed &#8216;Ubuntu Edge&#8217; handset that will boast the latest hardware and will run both Ubuntu and Android.� The clincher for me is the seamless transition from a Mobile phone to a PC (plug it into a HDMI enabled TV/Monitor and sync a bluetooth keyboard and/or mouse).
+Ubuntu is crowd sourcing their newly designed &#8216;Ubuntu Edge&#8217; handset that will boast the latest hardware and will run both Ubuntu and Android.
+The clincher for me is the seamless transition from a Mobile phone to a PC (plug it into a HDMI enabled TV/Monitor and sync a bluetooth keyboard and/or mouse).

 <p style="text-align: center;">
   <a href="http://www.indiegogo.com/projects/ubuntu-edge"><img class="aligncenter" alt="" src="http://assets.ubuntu.com/sites/ubuntu/515/u/img/campaigns/22072013_gogo/ui/ui-3.jpg" width="450" /></a>
 </p>

 I&#8217;ve used Ubuntu before (up until Quantal Quetzal) and if I weren&#8217;t a .Net dev (maybe a PHP dev), I find it a good enough alternative to Windows and Mac OS.
 That being said, even though I haven&#8217;t used Ubuntu Mobile I&#8217;ve watched videos of it running on Nexus handsets and I&#8217;m really impressed.
-I got excited of the thought of Ubuntu phones being available in the market. � What (I think) makes this project is great is the fact that it is going to pave the way for next generation handsets by being the first purpose-built Ubuntu Mobile handset.
+I got excited of the thought of Ubuntu phones being available in the market.
+What (I think) makes this project is great is the fact that it is going to pave the way for next generation handsets by being the first purpose-built Ubuntu Mobile handset.
 And I think it is a smart move to use crowd-sourcing to check if the market is interested with the idea.

 <p style="text-align: center;">
   <a href="http://www.indiegogo.com/projects/ubuntu-edge"><img class="aligncenter" alt="" src="http://assets.ubuntu.com/sites/ubuntu/518/u/img/campaigns/22072013_gogo/ui/ui-4.jpg" width="450" /></a>